Before you continue to use RealWealth

 Total Tax Burden: 5.10%

-As of 2016, legislation passed a plan to lower taxes on investment income, which will be entirely eliminated by 2021.
-High sales tax and the highest beer tax in the nation makes up for lost revenue from income tax.
-The state tax burden in Tennessee is 6.28%, the second lowest in the country.
+As of 2016, legislation passed a plan to lower taxes on investment income, which will be eliminated by 2021.
+Tennessee has the highest sales tax and beer tax in the nation, making up for lost revenue from income tax.
+The state tax burden is 6.28%, the second lowest in the country.

 Total Tax Burden: 6.28%

-Florida has no income tax and carries the third lowest tax burden in the country at 6.56%.
+Florida has no income tax and carries the third lowest tax burden in the country, at 6.56%.
 While sales and property taxes are above the national average, Florida is more affordable than a few other states.
-With above average housing costs and a high cost of living, Florida ranks 35th in affordability.
-However, the Sunshine State ranks #13 on the list of “Best States to Live,” according to U.S. News.
+With above-average housing costs and a high cost of living, Florida ranks 35th in affordability.
+However, the Sunshine State ranks #13 on the “Best States to Live” list according to U.S. News.

 Total Tax Burden: 6.56%

-New Hampshire is one of two states that does not tax wages, but does tax dividends and interest.
-However, recently the state passed legislation to phase out taxes on interest and dividends by the year 2025.
-New Hampshire’s state and local tax burden comes in at just 6.86%, ranking fourth in the country.
+New Hampshire is one of two states that does not tax wages but does tax dividends and interest.
+However, recently, the state passed legislation to phase out interest and dividends taxes by 2025.
+New Hampshire’s state and local tax burden is just 6.86%, ranking fourth in the country.

 Total Tax Burden: 6.86%

-Like most no income tax states, South Dakota relies heavily on revenue from cigarette and alcohol taxes.
-It has above average property taxes but below average sales taxes nationwide.
-The Mount Rushmore state is tax-friendly for retirees and carries an overall tax burden of 7.28%, placing it as the eighth lowest state in the U.S.
+Like most states that don’t have income tax, South Dakota relies heavily on revenue from cigarette and alcohol taxes.
+It has above-average property taxes but below-average sales taxes nationwide.
+The Mount Rushmore state is tax-friendly for retirees and carries an overall tax burden of 7.28%, making it the eighth lowest state in the U.S.

 Total Tax Burden: 7.28%

-The second least populated state (second only to Alaska), Wyoming residents don’t pay personal or corporate state income taxes.
+Wyoming is the second-least populated state (second only to Alaska).
+Residents don’t pay personal or corporate state income taxes.
 Additionally, there’s no tax on retirement income and low property and sales tax rates.
 Wyoming ranks 10th in the nation for an overall tax burden of 7.51%.

 Total Tax Burden: 7.51%